Course Descriptions

 Semester hours: 1

-This course will introduce the PA student to general concepts of the study of clinical medicine.
-Terminology and evidence-based medicine will be reviewed.
+This course introduces the first-year PA student to general concepts of the study of clinical medicine and pharmacology.
+It also serves as a review of medically relevant microbiology topics.

 Fall Semester